Jenna-Zing/SB-Error-Handling/README.md

 Hint: Remember, `try` runs until there is an error, `catch` runs when there is an error, and `finally` runs always after both `try` and `catch` finished.

 - Resource: detective.js.zip

+# Jenna's Notes:

+- To run the project, run `node .\detective.js` when in the detective.js folder.
+- For debugging, in VSCode > Run > Start Debugging -> will create launch.json in hidden folder called ".vscode".
+You will need to add a breakpoint, e.g. on mysteriousOperation function call in the try catch - to walk through the logic.